juliahuang/blog/1 Mile: What I Learned in 7 Minutes.md

+# 1 Mile: What I Learned in 7 Minutes

 I was rounding the final runway of my fourth and final lap, giving it my all.
 After months of consistent training, I was ready to achieve a goal I had set for myself nearly six years prior - the sub-seven minute mile.
 I had never identified with or been perceived as a runner or an athlete, and this was a big deal.

 And when I finally sprinted past the starting point and stopped my watch, I checked the numbers flashing on the screen: 7:00.9.
 Less than a second away, but I didn't make it.
 We don't hear nearly enough about the misses along the way, even though they happen all the time.
 But missing our goals and feeling like a failure is missing the point.
 We might not end up where we thought we would, but how we got there always teaches us more than we expect.